hedgefog/amxx-modding-kit/api/custom-entities/README.md

 Our `item_key` entity is functional, allowing you to place the entity with the classname `item_key` on your map.
 It will spawn in the game and can be picked up.

 However, we still need to add some logic to the entity, as it currently does not perform any specific actions.
-Let's implement the `Pickup` and `CanPickup` methods in the same way we implemented `Allocate`:
+Let's implement the `Pickup` and `CanPickup` methods in the same way we implemented `Create`:

 ```pawn
 new g_rgbPlayerHasKey[MAX_PLAYERS + 1];